kabeer-7/pwn.college_kabeer/Pondering Paths/Position Elsewhere.md

 ```

 ### New Learnings
-Brief note on what you learned from the challenge
+Learnt nothing new on top of the previous challenge.

 ### References
-Add any references or videos you used while solving the challenge.
+None.